Vyral/base-template/_posts/2021-05-11-are-we-in-a-housing-bubble.md

 9:49 — Wrapping up today’s topic

-If you have further questions about this or any other real estate matter, call or email us.
-We would love to help you.
+If you have further questions about this or any other real estate matter, call or email me.
+I would love to help you.